Caring for your Candle

 To maximise your candle's life, I would advise monitoring the burn time to ensure the melt pool is consistent.
 Your candle will create a melt pool after the first usage, which is when the top layer becomes liquidated.
 If it burns for less than three hours, it may result in an uneven pool and start to tunnel on future lightings.
 For this reason, I suggest lighting the candle for at least three hours on the first occasion.
 Subsequent burns should not exceed four hours.

 Once you have burnt the wax down to approximately 10mm it's time to say goodbye to your candle to avoid damaging the container or the surface it's resting on.
-But don't forget - you can order a refill of the same candle for half price.
+But don't forget - you can keep your container and order a refill.
+It couldn't be any easier!

 Location of candle: